applebuddy/TOEIC-Speaking-Study/README.md

 - 마무리
   - and it gives me positive feelings
   - generally, it seems like some friiends are having fun shopping  together.
+- 휴게 장소
+  - this picture was taken at a break room (at an office kitchen)
+  - what i notice first is two people talking to each other.
+  - a man wearing a black tie and a jacket is standing and holding a cup.
+  - next to him, a woman with blond hair is holding some documents.
+  - in the background, there are coffee machine and some food (displayed, placed, arranged) on a countertop.
+  - overall, it seems like two coworkers are taking a break from work.

+- (실내 / 실외가 어딘지 묘사가 어려우면... indoors / outdoors)
+  - This picture was taken indoors
+  - what i notice first is woman listening to music. she is using tablet pc and sitting down on the long bench
+    - she has her legs crossed.
+  - next to her, there is a luggage cert with two bags inside
+  - behind her, there is a wall with some electric outlets (충전기, consent X)
+  - Generally, it seems she is passing her time watching something with her computer.

 - **공사 현장**
   - This picture was taken at a construction site.